anitaNeutrino/anitaBuildTool/README.md

 these should be available using your favourite package manager for your system.

 ##############################################################################
 More advanced use
 ##############################################################################

+You can change the branch for anitaEventReader by changing the file which_event_reader_root

 After buildAnita.sh is run once, more things are possible